Every student a maker!

 Started in the classroom

-Having started in a classroom in Amersfoort, we now operate far beyond the borders of the Netherlands.
-For instance, there is a Leaphy production facility in South Africa, and we are active in dozens of schools in Kenya and Ghana.
-In this way, we strive to make robotics education accessible to every student, including those outside Europe.
+Started in a classroom in Amersfoort, we now work far beyond the borders of the Netherlands.
+For example, there is a Leaphy production facility in South Africa and we are active in dozens of schools in Kenya and Ghana.
+In this way, we try to make robotics education accessible to every student, also outside Europe.

 Non-profit